victorbarskov/BVOfflineMapManager/README.md

 ## References:

-* [Circular Progress Bar] - circullar bar which useed in the library
+* [Circular Progress Bar] - circullar bar which used in the library
 * [Custom and OfflineMaps UsingOverlay Tiles] - the library inspired by this article

 ## License